13. Paths Cross

 Brillo snapped, “Lucielle Pacheco didn’t murder Leslie Marionette.”

 The Sergeant had two detectives and four patrol officers immediately at his disposal.
-They gathered in the squad room and Brillo didn’t waste time.

-“Keep your eyes on the building as much as possible, but don’t go inside.
-Stay out of sight until I get us more bodies.
-Cover the main points of egress.
-Watch everyone going in and out.
-If anyone looks suspicious, tail them and find out who they are—but only if your gut says so.
+Nodding, Brillo said, “Keep your eyes on the building as much as possible, but don’t go inside.
+Stay off the street until I get us more bodies.

-Leslie was a friend for over 20 years.
-The mother of Jonny Marionette, the fireballing Major Leaguer who someday might end up in the Baseball Hall of Fame.
+She was the mother of Jonny Marionette, the fireballing Major Leaguer who someday might end up in the Baseball Hall of Fame.

-And now her grandchildren were friends with his children.
+Her grandchildren were friends with his children.

 And motherhood?